coveo/source.coveo.com/_posts/2023-09-14-patterns-for-project-failure.md

 * Time spent drafting software processes, especially with well-known languages such as [UML](https://www.uml.org/) or [BPMN](https://www.bpmn.org/), is time not spent coding.
-Besides, UX does not have access to those artifacts and just like UX, the most cost-effective way to tackle core issues is once the code is being built.
+Besides, UX does not have access to those artifacts and just like UX, the most cost-effective time to tackle core issues is while the code is being built.
 * Keeping an Architecture Decision Record (ADR) is time-consuming.
 The context in which the decisions are made never changes and will never invalidate your decisions in the future.
 You’ll save a lot of time revisiting decisions you should not question ever anyway.
 If you’re onboarding new employees that have a hard time getting up to speed as a result, it’s their fault they weren’t there when the decisions were made.

-In short: get to code (i.e. _real_ value) as fast as you can.
+In short: get to code (i.e., _real_ value) as fast as you can.

 ## Step 5: Always invent it here